RyanHarrisFL/tea-cozy/README.md

 * HTML
 * CSS (Flexbox)

 **Purpose of Project:** This was created for practice to create layouts using flexbox.
+This was a Codeacademy project.